dannyferguson/DotNetAngularTemplate/README.md

 ## Rate Limits

 I added some basic rate limiting.
 100 requests per minute globally, or 10 per minute for the auth controller.
 You can configure these in [Program.cs](/API/Program.cs)

+## CSP (Content Security Policy)
+I setup a pretty strict CSP that you will need to modify if you serve anything from another domain/subdomain, see [CspNonceMiddleware.cs](API/Middleware/CspNonceMiddleware.cs).
+You can see how it gets injected in the responses by looking at [IndexHtmlNonceInjectionMiddleware.cs](API/Middleware/IndexHtmlNonceInjectionMiddleware.cs)